How is my unmetered bill calculated?

 What do I need to do about my meter when I move?

-On the day that you move, please take a meter reading and let us know online either at My Account, on our move form or we’ll call you back to take the details.
-Please complete the details in our Arrange a free call back section on this page.
-If it’s difficult to read...
+On the day that you move, please take a meter reading and let us know online either at My Account, on our move form or give us a call to take the details.
+If it’s difficult to read your meter, let us know at least 10 working days prior to your move date and we’ll...

 What do I need to do when I move house?